 If you do not want to create similar individual trusts for each child or need a trust for a specific purpose, there are a number of other types of testamentary trusts.
 The predominant differences are the nature of the beneficiary and the goal of the trust.

-A Separate Share Trust is similar to the standard testamentary trust, but with each child’s trust having different features specific to their situation and needs.
+A Separate Share Trust is similar to the standard testamentary trust, but with each child’s trust having different assets and features specific to their situation and needs.

-Because receiving different amounts of your assets can create resentment among siblings, it may be best to discuss it with them beforehand.
+Because receiving different amounts of your assets can create resentment among siblings, especially if created in your will when each child can learn what the other is inheriting, it may be best to discuss it with them beforehand.
 It is a form of Sprinkling Trust.

 A Pot Trust typically ends when the youngest child reaches the age of majority (18 or 21, depending on the state) and is split evenly among them.